Yuma Yirramboi Council

 Paul Paton is from the Gunai and Monaro-Ngarigo Nations of South-Eastern Australia.
 From a very young age, his family instilled a passion and dedication in him about the preservation, continuation and promotion of their cultures.

-Paul’s aspirations for his tenure on the Yuma Yirramboi Council are that the council can draw on the collective wisdom of each member to fully implement the strategy that carries the rights and aspirations of Aboriginal businesses in Victoria to secure their economic future.
+Paul’s aspirations for his tenure on the Yuma Yirramboi Council are that the council can draw on the collective wisdom of each member to fully implement the strategy that carries the rights and aspirations of First Peoples businesses in Victoria to secure their economic future.

 Ian Hamm